 The originator sends the first Authentication frame to the responder.

-Upon receiving the first Authentication frame, the responder:
+Upon receiving the first Authentication frame, the responder shall(#676):

-Validates that the AKM indicated in AKM Suite Selector element is an IEEE 802.1X AKM.
+Validate(#676) that the AKM indicated in AKM Suite Selector element is an IEEE 802.1X AKM.
+Otherwise, processing status is set to STATUS_INVALID_AKMP.(#965)

-Validates that the selected IEEE 802.1X AKM indicated in AKM Suite Selector element is supported.
+Validate(#676) that the selected IEEE 802.1X AKM indicated in AKM Suite Selector element is supported.
 Otherwise processing status is set to STATUS_INVALID_AKMP.

-Extracts an EAPOL PDU from the Encapsulation field, and processes it.
+Extract(#676) an EAPOL PDU from the Encapsulation field, and processes it.

-The responder then constructs the second Authentication frame of the exchange as follows:
+The responder then shall construct(#676) the second Authentication frame of the exchange as follows:

 Authentication Algorithm Number field is set to 8 (IEEE 802.1X authentication).